jparams/to-string-verifier/README.md

 compile 'com.jparams:to-string-verifier:1.x.x'
 ```

-### What is To String Tester?
+### What is To String Verifier?
-To String Tester is the easiest, most convenient way to test the toString method on your class. toString methods are incredibly important for logging and debugging purposes, yet when it comes to testing, it is often forgotten or ignored.
+To String Verifier is the easiest, most convenient way to test the toString method on your class. toString methods are incredibly important for logging and debugging purposes, yet when it comes to testing, it is often forgotten or ignored.
 It is very easy to add a new field to your class and forget to update the toString method.
 Without tests in place, you won’t know something is missing until you are sitting looking through logs or debugging your application and by that time its already too late.

 ### Write a Test